art-wiju/Unauthorized-Tor-Usage/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched the DeviceFileEvents table for ANY file that had the string 'tor' in it and discoveredw hat looks like the user "labus" downloaded a tor installer, did something that resulted in many tor-related files being copied to the desktop and the creation of a file called `tor-shopping-list.txt` in the `\ProgramData` folder.
+Searched the DeviceFileEvents table for ANY file that had the string 'tor' in it and discovered that looks like the user "labus" downloaded a tor installer, did something that resulted in many tor-related files being copied to the desktop and the creation of a file called `tor-shopping-list.txt` in the `\ProgramData` folder.
 This is a hidden folder, so this is something quite suspicious.
 These events began at:
 Query to locate events: `2025-04-19T04:01:59.7381591Z`